prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-bannerinterstitialadunit-android.md

 `configId`: Prebid Server configuration ID.
 Note: this is a Prebid Server [impression-level stored request ID](/prebid-server/features/pbs-storedreqs.html).

-`minWidthPerc`: Optional parameter to specify the minimum width percent an ad may occuy of a device's real estate.
+`minWidthPerc`: Optional parameter to specify the minimum width percent an ad may occupy of a device's real estate.
 Support in SDK version 1.2+

-`minHeightPrec`: Optional parameter to specify the minimum height percent an ad may occuy of a device's real estate.
+`minHeightPrec`: Optional parameter to specify the minimum height percent an ad may occupy of a device's real estate.
 Support in SDK version 1.2+

 ```java
 InterstitialAdUnit(@NonNull String configId, int minWidthPerc, int minHeightPerc)